Lander Panera

-Lander Panera Arteagabeitia (蘭特; born 4 December 1981) is a Spanish professional footballer who plays for Yau Tsim Mong in the Hong Kong First Division League as a defensive midfielder.
+Lander Panera Arteagabeitia (蘭特; born 4 December 1981) is a Spanish former professional footballer who played as a defensive midfielder.

 Club career

 Career in Spain

 Arteagabeitia started his professional career at the fifth-tier Divisiones Regionales de Fútbol in Spain.
 He played for four clubs at the fifth-tier division league for eight seasons before joining fourth-tier, Tercera División club Alicante CF in 2011.

 Southern

 Arteagabeitia joined newly promoted Hong Kong First Division League club Southern District RSA in mid-2012, along with other three Spanish players.
 He made his debut for the club on 1 September 2012 against Biu Chun Rangers.
 He suffered a tibial plateau fracture on 19 January 2013 against Sun Pegasus, for which he hand surgery later that day.
 Arteagabeitia was expected to stay on the sidelines for three months and would miss the rest of the season.